kunalkeshan/IEEE-Webture-Mailing-Application/README.md

-# IEEE Webture Boot camp on Fullstack Development - Backend Application
+# IEEE Webture Boot camp on Fullstack Development - Mailing Application

 Web application that sends confirmation and paid email updates to the attendees of the boot camp.